 Link: Sweet Woodruff Plants from Richters Herbs

 Sweet woodruff is most commonly grown as an ornamental groundcover plant in woodland gardens.
 In Germany, it is used to make festive wine for May Day.
 Fresh woodruff is also used in linen closets and as potpourri, as it tends to keep its scent for at least one year.
+Here is a complete guide to growing sweet woodruff in your garden.

 8. French Tarragon